Phenomenology of 2HDM with VLQs: Results and discussions

 \subsection{Constraints on $m_T$}

 As intimated in the introduction, ATLAS and CMS have performed direct searches for VLQs at 7, 8 TeV, having potential sensitivities up to 800 GeV or so \cite{XQCAT,Barducci:2014ila,Pheno,Aguilar-Saavedra:2013qpa}.
 We have already explained that several VLQ scenarios may be conceived in order to enable $m_{\rm VLQ}$ values down to 350 GeV or so yet still compatible with data.
 Clearly, the decay patterns of new VLQs depend on the representation of these fermionic states.
-In our rather simple scenario, i.e., in the case of a singlet VLQ, if we neglect the first and second generation mixing, the heavy top $T$ will decay into the following final states: $W^+ b, Z t$ and $ht$, where, as intimated, $h$ now plays the role of the SM-like Higgs state.
+In our rather simple scenario, i.e., in the case of a singlet VLQ, if we neglect the first and second generation mixing, the heavy top $T$ will decay into the following final states: $W^+ b, Z t$ and $ht$, where, as explained, $h$ now plays the role of the SM-like Higgs state.
 Under these assumptions, the ATLAS search in Ref.~\cite{atlas-bound} is the most constraining one and excludes a heavy $T$ quark with mass lower than $\approx 640$ GeV at the 95\% Confidence Level (CL).
 This lower limit can, however, be weakened down to $\approx 350$ GeV if $T$ couples to first and second generation quarks as well \cite{Aad:2012bt}.
-This is certainly a possible model construction in our case, however we do not pursue this in any detail, as such additional interactions would not enter the Higgs boson observables which we intend to study.
+This is certainly a possible model construction, however, in our case, we do not pursue this in any detail, as such additional interactions would not enter the Higgs boson observables which we intend to study.
 We are nonetheless entitled to scan on $m_T$ starting from such low $m_{\rm VLQ}$ values.
-In our 2HDM+VLQ construct, if we assume $m_A, m_H, m_{H^\pm}< m_T-m_t$ then also the $T\to tH$, $T\to tA$ and $T\to bH^\pm$ decays open up, alongside $T\to th$.

-In fact, one should recall that $T$ production at the LHC is substantial, in both the QCD induced pair production channel (dominant at low $m_T$) and the EW mediated single production channel (dominant at high $m_T$).
+In our 2HDM+VLQ construct, if we assume $m_A, m_H, m_{H^\pm}< m_T-m_t$, then also the $T\to tH$, $T\to tA$ and $T\to bH^\pm$ decays open up, alongside $T\to th$.
+Finally, one should recall that $T$ production at the LHC is substantial, in both the QCD induced pair production channel (dominant at low $m_T$) and the EW mediated single production channel (dominant at high $m_T$).